ncaptier/stabilized-ica/docs/source/omics.rst

 **Note 1 :** Both annotation databases provide correction for multiple testing.
 ToppFun uses `Bonferonni <https://en.wikipedia.org/wiki/Bonferroni_correction>`_, `Benjamini-Hochberg <https://en.wikipedia.org/wiki/False_discovery_rate#Benjamini%E2%80%93Hochberg_procedure>`_ and `Benjamini-Yekutieli <https://en.wikipedia.org/wiki/False_discovery_rate#Benjamini%E2%80%93Yekutieli_procedure>`_ procedures while Reactome only uses Benjamini-Hochberg procedure (Entities FDR).

 **Note 2 :** A wide range of analyses could be performed on top of/instead of this simple annotation process to gain more insights about the biological meaning of the extracted ICA components.
-The strategy implemented in **stabilized-ica** will roughly highlight the components that could be relevant, but this will not be enough to have a deep understading of your transcriptomic data set.
+The strategy implemented in **stabilized-ica** will roughly highlight the components that could be relevant, but this will not be enough to have a deep understanding of your transcriptomic data set.
 At one point, diving into the list of the top expressed genes of each component will be needed.

 Single-cell data
 ----------------